Wakey Wakey!

 The Canadian Geese have landed!
 This time every year they come and hang out in my back yard.
-Their very distinctive ‘honks’ herald in the beginning of spring in my parts of the Pacific Northwest, along with the blooming crocus and the pushing tulips and daffodils.
+Their very distinctive ‘honks’ herald in the beginning of spring in my parts of the Pacific Northwest, along with the blooming crocus, the pushing tulips and daffodils.
 Everything is waking up and it’s thyme to get growing!

 Let me start by first introducing my garden.
 We moved into this home in the middle of summer of 2010, an odd time to get planting but I was determined to get something growing so I turned a patch of dirt into a vegi garden.